Where to Stay in Puerto Natales, Chile

 From any of these hotels, you can walk down to the waterfront for incredible views & a nice walking path.

-• Hostel Last Hope ($35+) = Great Place to Meet Hiking Buddies + Friendly Owner!
-When I first arrived at the Puerto Natales bus station: I trudged downhill with all my stuff & landed here ~ don’t let the name scare you!
-I found a young & helpful owner, Diego, who helped with all hiking arrangements.
-There’s a really communal vibe here, which is fostered by Diego.
-I stayed in a bunk room with 3 other girls, & ended up hiking Torres del Paine with my new Irish friend, Siobhan.
+• Hostel Last Hope ($) = Great Place to Meet Hiking Buddies!
+When I first arrived in Puerto Natales: I trudged downhill from the bus station to this friendly hostel.
+The owner Diego is young & helpful, able to make all kinds of hiking arrangements.
+I stayed in a bunk room with 3 girls, & ended up hiking Torres del Paine with my new Irish friend, Siobhan.

 This is a great place to save money & meet people in Puerto Natales!

-• Yagan House Hostel ($77) = Cozy Hostel with Breakfast Included!
-This centrally-located hostel offers a delicious breakfast that starts early, hot water, comfy beds, a kitchen where you can cook your own meals, & they also have gear for rent.
-Add to that a cozy shared living area & friendly owners: & you’ve got one of the most popular hostels in Puerto Natales ~ that has a quieter vibe than Last Hope Hostel, which is a little more social.
+• Yagan House Hostel ($) = Cozy Hostel with Breakfast Included!
+This centrally-located hostel offers a delicious early breakfast, hot water, comfy beds, a kitchen you can use, & gear for rent.
+A cozy shared living area & friendly owners make this one of the most popular hostels in Puerto Natales ~ with a quieter vibe than others.

-• Sheuen Patagonia ($110+) = Clean & Modern Accommodations with a Great Rooftop Area: They serve delicious free breakfasts here, & their rooftop has wonderful views of town & the water.
-There’s free Wi-Fi, shared or en suite bathrooms, flatscreen TV’s, a lounge, & a lovely sitting area in their back garden.
+• Sheuen Patagonia ($$) = Modern Hotel with a Fantastic Rooftop!
+They serve delicious free breakfasts here, & their rooftop has AMAZING views of town & the water.
+There’s free Wi-Fi, flatscreen TV’s, lounge, & lovely sitting area in their back garden.
 A slightly longer walk to town: but a safe, quiet location.
+Check prices at Sheuen here.

-• Keoken Patagonia B&B ($122+) = Small, Family-Run B&B with Amazing Hosts: Located on a quiet, residential street that’s easily walkable to town, Mr. Rodrigo will welcome you here with his overflowing hospitality.
-This was the last place I stayed, & my favorite!
-Rooms are spacious & very comfy, with great beds & beautiful shared living areas.
-Rodrigo can arrange tours for you, & will likely chat over a delicious breakfast with you.
+• Keoken Patagonia B&B ($$) = Small, Family-Run B&B with Amazing Hosts: Located on a quiet street that’s walkable to town, Mr. Rodrigo welcomes you here with plenty of hospitality!
+This was the last place I stayed, & my favorite.
+Rooms are spacious & comfy, with great beds & beautiful shared living areas.
+Rodrigo can arrange tours for you, & will likely chat over a delicious breakfast.
 Felt like staying in someone’s home!

-• Vinnhaus Hotel ($169+) = Elegant Boutique Hotel with Attached Coffee & Wine Bar: This was the second place I stayed in Puerto Natales, & back then: it used to be a hostel.
-Now, it’s an elegant 8-room hotel that’s family-run, offering personalized service, luggage storage (while you trek), super comfy beds, high-end furnishings, & killer coffee in the morning…plus yummy breakfast offerings!
+• Vinnhaus Hotel ($$$) = Elegant Boutique Hotel with Attached Coffee & Wine Bar: This was the second place I stayed, & back then: it used to be a hostel.
+Now, it’s an elegant 8-room hotel that’s family-run, offering luggage storage, comfy beds, high-end design, & killer coffee in the morning…plus yummy breakfasts!

 If you like a boutique spot right in the heart of town: stay here.